Home » Volunteer Programs »

 Will I require vaccinations and malaria tablets for my volunteer work?

-It is possible that as a medical volunteer in Tanzania, you may require a course of vaccinations in preparation for your volunteer work in Tanzania.
+It is possible that as a Tanzania medical volunteer, you may require a course of vaccinations in preparation for your volunteer work in Tanzania.
 However, unfortunately, PMGY is unable to legally advise on these matters, since we are not medical experts.
 Therefore, it is vital that you contact your local doctor or travel clinic a few months in advance of your intended travel.
 Your local doctor/nurse will be able to advise you on vaccinations and malaria prevention you may need for entry into your volunteer destination.
 Additional information can be found on the NHS Fit For Travel website.

 How do I arrange my flights to volunteer in Tanzania?